Elongated Skulls Of Peru: Not The Only Ones!

 Cranial deformation is a distinct and painful tradition.
 The objective of cranial deformation is to elongate the shape of the head.
 This procedure, once performed, cannot be reversed.
 More importantly, individuals who have had the procedure performed, unlike circumcision cannot conceal it.
 It is a permanent visible marker that identifies not only a cultural group, but also select individuals within that society.

-When a child is born, the infants head is fashioned or molded into a unique long and slender shape.
+When a child is born, the infants head is fashioned or molded into a uniquely long and slender shape.
 The simplest method a caregiver employed was to put pressure on, or gently massage the child’s head daily until the desired shape is achieved.
 The second method constrains the child’s head in a mechanical device which, over time, will produce the desired elongated shape.

 Head modifications are always performed during infancy.
 This is when the cranial bones are still tender and pliable and the sutures between the cranial bones are unfixed.
 This allows shaping or reshaping the head.
 But why would a mother or caregiver subject her child to such a painful and ongoing process?